mhbeals/mhwood.github.io/contribute/resources.md

 ### Example Projects

 External projects using digitised newspaper data.
-Please provide a short summary of the project (3-5 lines).
+Please provide a short summary of the project (3-5 lines) and a link to a relevant website.

 ### Tools

 Scripts or other tools to manipulate or make use of digitised newspaper databases.
-Please include a few words to explain what the tool does.
+Please include a few words to explain what the tool does as well as a link to the relevant website or Github repository.

 ### Resources

 Written or visual resources discussing or aiding the use of digitised newspapers and metadata.
+Please provide a short summary as well as a link to the resource.